 “I was also fortunate to have very supportive chemistry teachers throughout my education.
 Their collective influence has inspired me to pursue chemistry to this day,” Nguyen said.

-Now, in his final year of graduate school and nearing completion of his PhD, Nguyen has been working in both the van der Donk and Mitchell labs on discovering new enzyme functions and guiding them toward developing therapeutic leads.
+During his graduate student career at Illinois, he worked in both the van der Donk and Mitchell labs to discover new enzyme functions and guide them toward developing therapeutic leads.

 “Advances in genome sequencing indicate that we have only begun to understand natural diversity, as the functions of approximately over 200 million proteins remain unidentified—with more unknowns expected as genome sequencing continues,” said Nguyen, adding that enzymes are proteins that catalyze the formation of essential natural products and have been effectively used to synthesize new therapeutics.
 “Identifying new enzyme functions not only deepens our understanding of nature but also introduces innovative tools for drug discovery and development.”